 "Scarce Earth is a McLaren Vale initiative exploring and celebrating the geological climatic and soil diversity of the region.
 All wines come from a single block, a small plot of land with a unique flavour profile and personality."

-The 2010 Chanticleer Shiraz is made from a single 300 litre barrel from our Chanticleer Vineyard.
+The 2011 Chanticleer Shiraz is made from two 300 litre barrels from our Chanticleer Vineyard.
 It has been hand-made, hand bottled and is unfiltered.
 The wine was open fermented then matured in four year old French oak to allow the expression of the vineyard in its purest form.

 Soil Type: Urrbrae stony loam